How to Calculate the Volume of a Cylinder with Ease

 [ V = \pi (0.75)^2 (4) ]

-First, calculate the area of the base (( r^2 )):
+First, we gotta calculate the area of the base—that’s ( r^2 ):

 [ (0.75)^2 = 0.5625 ]

-Then, multiply that by the height:
+Next up, multiply that base area by the height:

 [ 0.5625 \times 4 = 2.25 ]

-Now, multiply by ( \pi ):
+Now it’s time to multiply by ( \pi ):

 [ V = \pi \times 2.25 \approx 3.14159 \times 2.25 \approx 7.06858 ]